 This screen capture shows sample order checks.
-At the end of possible interactions, CPRS displays the remote medication order's location and for allergies, indicates if the allergy is recorded locally, remotely, or both.
-The red boxes are for emphasis and do not display in CPRS.
-In this example, "4th Medical Group" denotes a DoD medical facility, "Dayton" is a remote VAMC, and "remote site(s)" means that the allergy has been recorded at a different site.
+At the end of possible interactions, CPRS displays the remote medication order's location and for allergies, displays the allergy's location.
+In this example, "4th Medical Group" denotes a DoD medical facility and "Cleveland" is a remote VAMC.